 Tigo

-The quality of the Energy Matters study provided Investec the confidence it needed to make the investment into renewable energy.
+The quality of the Energy Matters study provided Investec the confidence it needed to invest in renewable energy.

-The design incorporates a 5° commercial SunLock tilt, enabling panel self cleaning, BenQ 327W high efficiency panels to optimise return from roof space and Tigo DC/DC optimisers to ensure maximum efficiency from roof areas that experienced partial shading.
+The design incorporates a 5° commercial SunLock tilt, enabled panel self-cleaning, BenQ 327W high-efficiency panels to optimise return from roof space and Tigo DC/DC optimisers to ensure maximum efficiency from roof areas that experience partial shading.

-Energy Matters performed all noisy work and building shutdown on Sundays in order to eliminate working day disruption to the government tenant.
+Energy Matters performed all noisy work and building shutdowns on Sundays to eliminate disruption to the government tenant during working days.

-The success of the project, which includes ongoing system monitoring via Solar Log portal, has given the building the NABERS upgrade required to maintain the government tenant.
+The success of the project, which includes ongoing system monitoring via the Solar Log portal, has enabled the building to achieve the NABERS upgrade required to retain the government tenant.

-NABERS is a national rating system measuring the environmental performance of Australian buildings, tenancies and homes.
-The program is managed nationally by the NSW Office of Environment and Heritage, on behalf of Commonwealth, state and territory governments.
+NABERS is a national rating system that measures the environmental performance of Australian buildings, tenancies, and homes.
+The program is managed nationally by the NSW Office of Environment and Heritage, on behalf of the Commonwealth, state and territory governments.